ihtnc/ava-ghcopilot-workshop-ato/exercise/javascript/tank-game/challenge.md

 ## Running the Game
 To run the game, open the `exercise\javascript\tank-game\index.html` file in a browser.
 The game will start automatically.

+## Before you start

+- Clone this repository from GitLab to your local machine and create a new branch.
+- Suggested branch name: ghcp-tank-challenge/your-name
+- Make sure that you commit your changes to your branch.

 ## Coding Challenge
 Complete the following challenges using GitHub Copilot chat to fix or revise the tankgame.js JavaScript code.